On Guard for Peace: Premiere and Soviet appraisals

 On Guard for Peace was premiered on December 19, 1950, at the House of the Unions in Moscow.
-The performers were narrators N. Efron and A. Shvarts, mezzo-soprano Zara Dolukhanova, boy soprano Yevgeny Talanov, the Boys Choir of the Moscow Choir School (Alexander Sveshnikov, choirmaster), Large Choir of the USSR All-Union Radio (Klavdiy Ptitsa, choirmaster), and the USSR All-Union Radio Symphony Orchestra conducted by Samosud.
+The performers were narrators Natalia Efron and Anton Shvarts, mezzo-soprano Zara Dolukhanova, boy soprano Yevgeny Talanov, the Boys Choir of the Moscow Choir School (Alexander Sveshnikov, choirmaster), Large Choir of the USSR All-Union Radio (Klavdiy Ptitsa, choirmaster), and the USSR All-Union Radio Symphony Orchestra conducted by Samosud.
 The oratorio was performed together with Prokofiev and Marshak's other collaboration, Winter Bonfire.
 The performance was a success, with prolonged applause following the middle movements.
-Nestyev later wrote that the oratorio had "stirred the audience with its vital and timely significance."
-He praised both Prokofiev and Marshak for the "original fashion" they treated the central theme of world peace, but also complained about the "occasional wordiness" of the libretto.
+Nestyev later wrote that the oratorio had "stirred the audience with its vital and timely significance".
+He praised both Prokofiev and Marshak for the originality of their treatment of the central theme of world peace, but also complained about the "occasional wordiness" of the libretto.

 Prokofiev attended the premiere alone because his wife was ill; she stayed at home where she listened to the broadcast of the performance with her father.
 Mira recalled that Prokofiev returned in a good mood and shared his impressions of the performance for a long while.
 He expressed gratitude for the kindness Samosud had shown him, then made humorous impersonations of the boy soprano Talanov.
 Later, Samosud called to ensure Prokofiev had arrived home safely; he told Mira about the glowing response to the oratorio.
-"They pretend that Prokofiev's music is incomprehensible," he told her, "but if only you had seen how joyfully they applauded him!"
+"They pretend that Prokofiev's music is incomprehensible", he told her, "but if only you had seen how joyfully they applauded him!"
 After the concert, Prokofiev was congratulated on his success by various collaborators, dignitaries, and admirers; among them Fadeyev.
-Prokofiev thanked him for his help and told him "You have really lifted my spirits."
+Prokofiev thanked him for his help and told him "You have really lifted my spirits".